Globally solving Non-Convex Quadratic Programs via Linear Integer Programming techniques: Abstract

 \section{Abstract}

-{ A quadratic program (QP) is a well-studied fundamental NP-hard optimization problem which optimizes a quadratic objective over a set of linear constraints.
+{ Quadratic programming (QP) is a well-studied fundamental NP-hard optimization problem which optimizes a quadratic objective over a set of linear constraints.
 In this paper, we reformulate QPs as a mixed-integer linear problem (MILP).
-This is done via the reformulation of QP as a linear complementary problem, and the use of binary variables together with some fundamental results on the solution of perturbed linear systems, to model the complementary constraints.
+This is done via the reformulation of QP as a linear complementary problem, and the use of binary variables and big-M constraints, to model the complementary constraints.
+To obtain such reformulation, we show how to impose bounds on the dual variables without eliminating all the (globally) optimal primal solutions; using some fundamental results on the solution of perturbed linear systems.

-Reformulating non-convex QPs as MILPs provides an advantageous way to obtain global solutions as it allows to use current state-of-the-art MILP solvers.
-To illustrate, we compare the performance of our solution approach with the current benchmark global QP solver {\tt quadprogBB} on a large variety of QP test instances.
+Reformulating non-convex QPs as MILPs provides an advantageous way to obtain global solutions as it allows the use of current state-of-the-art MILP solvers.
+To illustrate this, we compare the performance of our solution approach, labeled \qIP, with the current benchmark global QP solver \qBB, as well as with \BARON, one of the leading non-linear programming (NLP) solvers, and \cplex's non-convex QP solver, on a large variety of QP test instances.
+In practice, \qIP is shown to typically outperform by orders of magnitude \qBB, \BARON, and \cplex on standard QPs.
+For general QPs, \qIP outperforms \qBB, outperforms \BARON in most instances, while \cplex performs the best on these instances.
+For box-constrained QPs, \qIP has a comparable performance to \qBB and \BARON in small- to medium-scale instances, but is outperformed by these solvers on large-scale instances; while \cplex performs the best on box-constrained QP instances.
+Also, unlike \qBB, the solution approach proposed here is able to solve QP instances whose dual feasible set is unbounded.
 The {\tt MATLAB} code, called \qIP, and the instances used to perform these numerical experiments are publicly available at \url{https://github.com/xiawei918/quadprogIP}. }